What is context switching?

 - Information overload.
 Many of the tools that developers use on a daily basis are designed to engage and catch our attention—such as Slack bots, monitoring, alerts, and more.
 When improperly configured or managed, these tools can inundate teams with information that distracts them from their immediate tasks.

 - Disjointed or slow workflows.
-Unwieldy and manual workflows often lead to abrupt context switches, especially if they require developers to create tickets or lack automation, like testing and environment provisioning.
+Unwieldy and manual workflows often lead to abrupt context switches, especially if they require developers to create multiple tickets or lack automation, like testing and environment provisioning.
 Change approval boards and slow code reviews also increase wait time, opening up developers to distractions and context switches.